Due Date: October 15 @11:59pm

 - Learn how to use the specific GUI-, Widget-, Database-, Physics-, 3D-, whatever-library you choose to use for the project by building little programs.

 In other words, you need to Read The Fabulous Manual (RTFM) for your chosen framework(s) before you start programming, and apply it to a non-trivial sample program.
 If you do not, your team will likely spend countless hours programming something that, after reading the manual, you realize is completely wrong and has to be thrown away.
-Everyone thinks they can just google their way to a working app.
-It won't work.
+Many beginners think they can just google their way to a working app.
+This works the first few weeks, but completely fails once your app starts to implement non-trivial features.

 We Never Stop Learning

-If you take a look at the technologies used last year for Capstone projects you will find an endless list: node, Angular, Unity, mongo, Qt, ASP.NET, ionic, react-native, Java FX, Django, kivy, and so on, forever.
-The fact is that there is a near infinite set of ever-evolving and changing technologies.
+If you take a look at the technologies used last year for Capstone projects you will find an endless list: node, Angular, Unity, mongo, Qt, ASP.NET, ionic, react-native, Java FX, Django, kivy, and so on.
+There is a near-infinite set of ever-evolving and changing technologies in the Software business.
 No one can know all technologies, but no one is expected to either.
 You are only expected to always be learning.

-In your career as a developer, say the next 40 years of so, you will be learning a new framework or a new programming language every year or so.
-If you do not, you will be unemployed within a decade.
+In your career as a developer you will be learning a new framework or a new programming language every year.
+If you do not, you will be fired in less than a decade.
 Our industry revolves around innovation.
-If you stop innovating everyone else will pass you by.
+If you stop learning everyone else will pass you by.

 So, what you have to do for this Milestone is exactly the same thing you will be doing every year for the rest of your career: teach yourself a new platform, a new programming language, a new technology.
 We are here to help.
 Reach out to us if you need help.